imfatant/test/README.md

         scp ./build/blue/bin/a* debian@192.168.7.2:/home/debian  # <-- Finally, copy the built executable(s) over to the BBBlue.
     On the BBBlue, copy the executable(s) from /home/debian to /usr/bin/ardupilot.
 Again, be sure to set their permissions.

-20) To get ArduPilot going, choose which flavour you want and type:
+20) To get ArduPilot going, choose which flavour you want and type ONE of these:

         sudo systemctl enable arducopter.service
-    Or:

         sudo systemctl enable arduplane.service
-    Or:

         sudo systemctl enable ardurover.service

-	Or:

         sudo systemctl enable antennatracker.service
     After you reboot, your ArduPilot should inflate automatically.
 Look for the flashing red LED!

     It'll help to familiarise yourself with `systemctl` (https://www.freedesktop.org/software/systemd/man/systemctl.html).
 Some useful example commands:

-        sudo systemctl disable ...
+        sudo systemctl disable <name of service>
-        sudo systemctl start ...
+        sudo systemctl start <name of service>
-        sudo systemctl stop ...
+        sudo systemctl stop <name of service>

 ## Part 3 - Connecting the peripherals
 21) A basic minimum configuration is likely to include: